 It wasn’t until I went into the field with the PBT team that I was able to see what it was all about.
 I was finding answers to these questions.
 On my first outing, we joined Andy Caven, lead biologist at the Crane Trust, on a bird and vegetation survey.
 I found his meticulous and full attention demanding work to be very impressive.
 The diversity of even a square meter plot or the many previously unnoticed birds flying through my field of vision was astonishing.

 Since then, I’ve watched and supported the team and have been along for the ride through this busy year of projects.
 I’ve witness the team travel up to the Switzer Ranch in the Nebraska Sandhills to photograph a cattle drive and their Annual Prairie Chicken Festival.
-Just recently, I returned from a nine day stay to photograph the heterogeneity in the Sandhills.
-The team has finished education pieces on terns and plovers and Platte River prairies, began a new project with beavers, visited sandhill crane blinds, gone out to photograph flooding through the basin, recently welcomed back Michael Forsberg and Pete Stegen from their two month Braided Journey down the watershed, and everything in between.
+Just recently, I returned from a nine-day stay to shoot the heterogeneity in the Sandhills.
+The team has finished education pieces on terns and plovers and Platte River prairies, began a new project with beavers, visited sandhill crane blinds, gone out to photograph flooding through the basin, recently welcomed back Michael Forsberg and Pete Stegen from their two-month Braided Journey down the watershed, and everything in between.

-My work on the PBT project has been an invaluable experience and has shown me that stories are complex; that the Platte Basin is a dynamic system; that water is a critical resource on which all species depend; that much of the natural resources are taken for granted; that it’s important to understand the hidden life of plants and animals who share our environment; and that the world never stops changing.
+My work on the PBT project has been an invaluable experience and has shown me that stories are complex; that the Platte Basin is a dynamic system.
+Water is a critical resource on which all species depend; that we take our natural resources for granted; that it’s important to understand the hidden life of plants and animals who share our environment; that the world never stops changing.

 The point is to bring this beautiful process of change to attention.